eduardojaime/COMP2068JavaScriptFrameworks/lesson07/README.md

 ### Part 1 Catch up from last week

 - In app.js
-    - Create hbs helper function 'shortDate' to format a date value to localedatestring
+    - Create hbs helper function 'toShortDate' to format a date value to localeDatestring('en-CA')
 - In Views/Projects/Index.hbs
     - Modify this.dueDate to display formatted date
 - In Views/Projects/Edit.hbs